Ipswich Bennett Y-DNA Project

 “Your experience is an example of exactly why DNA can play such a helpful and important role in genealogical research.
 The information and data presented on the website you created is, in our view, the correct interpretation of these results and your genealogical research.
 Congratulations on your findings.”
 Catherine McDonald Family Tree DNA www.familytreedna.com “History Unearthed Daily”

-Recently, two of our testers upgraded to Big Y-700, and were designated at a new terminal SNP of R-FT105891.
-It is estimated the others in this group would also be placed at the same, terminal SNP.
+Recently, three of our testers upgraded to Big Y-700, and were designated at a new terminal SNP of R-FT105891.
+It is assumed the other matches in this group would also be placed at the same, terminal SNP.
 We learned from this test that our Most Recent Common Ancestor is estimated to be about 240 years ago.
 This estimate could actually be anywhere a time frame that would include Henry Bennett of Ipswich, born in 1629.
 Our most recent Big Y-700 test resulted in the creation of a new SNP of R-FT104856, which will likely include all descendants of Henry Bennett’s son, Benjamin.